 What is An Accordion?

-An accordion is a unique and great sounding composition instrument which resembles the same shape as a box.
+An accordion is a unique and great sounding composition instrument that resembles the shape of a box.
 The instrument is known by many as a “squeezebox” as the sound is created through the squeezing of the instrument which either compresses or expands the bellows.

 The accordion has been widely used in many folk music traditions, particularly in Europe.
 However, the instrument has also gained plenty of ground in both jazz and classical music as well.
 These days the accordion can be found in either less or more prominent roles in all types of music, all across today’s most popular genres.